 Dominique de Merteuil: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?

 Dominique de Merteuil: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

-Crush Vintage: It is getting really hard finding good vintage nowadays that I have to search high and low for it!
+Crush Vintage: It is getting really hard to find a good vintage nowadays that I have to search high and low for it!
 I also have great relationships with several estate sales companies and vendors.
 And also keeping in touch with those with big vintage collections.
 I have been cultivating one lead for three years!
 But she is getting close to selling me her collection…..very soon hopefully.

-Dominique de Merteuil: What is your favourite period in time and why?
+Dominique de Merteuil: What is your favourite period of time and why?

-Crush Vintage: My favorite period in time is right now!
+Crush Vintage: My favourite period in time is right now!
 I love fashion’s inclusiveness and the fact that you can wear anything and everything and still look chic!

 Crush Vintage: The advice I would give someone who is starting their vintage collection is: Buy What You Love and Buy It Right Away.
 Don’t hesitate.
-It something speaks to you, get it.
+If something speaks to you, get it.
 Vintage right now is so hot, and the good things get snapped up quickly.
-You can start with coats, jewelry, handbags, whatever you need to enhance your wardrobe.
+You can start with coats, jewellery, handbags, whatever you need to enhance your wardrobe.
 Oh…and keep your measurements handy!

-Dominique de Merteuil: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+Dominique de Merteuil: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?